Laurentvw/scrapher/README.md

         // and will be used when retrieving the matched data 'name' => 'url',
         // The "id" key is an identifier used during the regular expression search.
-        // The index 1 corresponds to the second group of wildcards in the regex expression, matching the URL.
+        // The id 1 corresponds to the first match in the regular expression, matching the URL.
         'id' => 1,
     ),
     array(
         'name' => 'title',
-        'id' => 3
+        'id' => 2,
     ),
 );